-Yes, registration with the NSW Short-Term Rental Accommodation (STRA) Register is mandatory.
+Yes, registration with the NSW STRA Register is mandatory.
 This ensures your property complies with state safety standards and the STRA Code of Conduct.
 Properties such as houses, units, and terraces must register, while movable dwellings like caravans or tents are exempt.

 Follow these simple steps to get started: